-For reasons yet unknown, the head of the femur (ball of the hip) loses part or all of its blood circulation.
+Perthes disease occurs in children when blood stops flowing to the femoral head, which is the ball of the ball and socket joint of the hip.
 Like any tissue that loses circulation, the bone of the hip dies.
 The normal reaction of the body to dead tissue is to remove it and replace it with living tissue.
 Gradually, the dead bone of the femoral head is removed by special cells in the bone called osteoclasts.
 At the same time, new bone is added by special cells called osteoblasts.
 If this demolition and reconstruction occurred in a completely coordinated fashion, there would be no problem.
 Unfortunately, the removal of bone weakens the femoral head and the bone in the femoral head cartilage (the outer coating of the joint) becomes deformed because of lack of bony support underneath.
+Fortunately, the cartilage on the outside of the femoral head is alive and able to grow.
 This is analogous to the removal of the support beams of a building by one construction crew and the subsequent replacement with new support beams the next day by another crew.
 In the interim, the roof of the building collapses.
-Fortunately, the cartilage on the outside of the femoral head is alive and able to grow.
-It has been observed that it is stimulated to grow outside the acetabulum (socket) where there is no load on the hip.
+We have created two videos about Perthes disease (shown below) as well as multiple handouts to help you understand this condition.
+Handout topics include stretches for Perthes disease, treatment options, and a timeline for hip distraction treatment.

 The treatment of Perthes disease is controversial.
 We know that the older the child is, the worse the prognosis.
 Most agree that children younger than 6 years do not require surgical treatment or even treatment with a brace.
 For patients of all ages, the most important concern in the treatment of Perthes disease is to maintain range of motion (ROM) of the hip.
 The other agreed upon treatment concern is containment.
 This means getting the femoral head more covered by the socket.
 Normally, approximately one-third of the diameter of the femoral head is uncovered by the acetabulum.
 By spreading the legs apart (abduction), the entire femoral head becomes covered by the socket.
 This is called containment.
 There are several ways to achieve containment.
 Nonsurgically, this is done by means of an abduction brace.
 The brace keeps the legs apart.
 Surgically, we can achieve the same thing by cutting the bone of the upper femur and bending it in (varus osteotomy) or of the pelvis to reorient the socket.
 Both of these methods lead to containment of the femoral head.
 Even with containment, there is a high failure rate, especially in children older than 8 years.
 In children older than 10 years, these treatments have very poor results.